Vyral/base-template/_posts/2019-03-04-he-home-buying-process-from-a-to-z.md

 {% include youtube.html %}

-I just wanted to take a moment today to introduce you to my right-hand woman, Erica Nickel.
-She’s our client relationship manager, and you’ll be hearing more from her more and more as we strive to keep in better touch with everybody on a more regular basis.
-For anything you need, you can reach out to either of us and we’d be happy to help.
-Keep an eye out for our upcoming client events in the meantime.
-To meet Erica for yourself, watch this short video.

 Today I’m going to give you all the steps that you need to take before you buy a house.

 The first thing you want to do is meet with a lender.
 There are many different lenders out there that offer a wide variety of services, so shop around and compare.
 I’d be more than happy to give you a referral for a good one.